asphalt-framework/asphalt/docs/tutorials/echo.rst

 any other legal value you want to use.

+Whenever a new connection is established, the event loop launches ``client_connected()`` as a new :class:`~asyncio.Task`.
+Tasks work much like `green threads`_ in that they're adjourned when waiting for something to happen and then resumed when the result is available.
+The main difference is that a coroutine running in a task needs to use the ``await`` statement (or ``async for`` or ``async with``) to yield control back to the event loop.
+In ``client_connected()``, the ``await`` on the first line will cause the task to be adjourned until a line of text has been read from the network socket.

-Whenever a new connection is established, the event loop launches ``client_connected()`` as a new task.
-It receives two arguments, a :class:`~asyncio.StreamReader` and a :class:`~asyncio.StreamWriter`.
+The ``client_connected()`` function receives two arguments: a :class:`~asyncio.StreamReader` and a :class:`~asyncio.StreamWriter`.
 In the callback we read a line from the client, write it back to the client and then close the connection.
-To get at least some output from our application, we print the received message on the console (decoding it from ``bytes`` to ``str`` and stripping the trailing newline character first).
+To get at least some output from the application, the function was made to print the received message on the console (decoding it from ``bytes`` to ``str`` and stripping the trailing newline character first).
 In production applications, you will want to use the :mod:`logging` module for this instead.

 If you have the ``netcat`` utility or similar, you can already test the server like this: